Shipping and Removals in India

 That said, expats should consider that inexpensive furniture options abound in India, and many accommodation options come either fully or partially furnished.
 As a result, it may not even be necessary to ship furniture at all.

-Those moving from abroad should note that the customs process in India is incredibly tedious, and lags behind that of many countries.
+It's important to note that the customs process in India is incredibly tedious, and lags behind that of many countries.
 Furthermore, ports in India typically run in excess of capacity for handling goods, which causes congestion and leads to delays in delivery of the goods to a destination.

 In turn, expats should choose a shipping company that offers door-to-door service, which should include customs clearance.